 The COVID-19 pandemic has inflicted loss of human life, serious illness, and social and economic disruption across the European Union (EU) and worldwide.
 Safe and effective vaccines for COVID-19 can protect individuals from becoming ill, especially healthcare professionals and vulnerable populations, such as older people and people with long-term diseases.

-The European Commission and EU agencies are making every effort to support the accelerated research and development of COVID-19 vaccines.
+The European Commission and EU agencies have supported the accelerated research and development of COVID-19 vaccines.

-This aims to ensure that these vaccines are available as early as possible, once they are proven to be safe and effective.
+This ensures that these vaccines become available as early as possible, once they have been proven to be safe and effective.

-The EU strategy for COVID-19 vaccines, launched by the European Commission, intends to:
+The EU strategy for COVID-19 vaccines, launched by the European Commission:

-- ensure high quality, safe and effective COVID-19 vaccines;
+- ensures high quality, safe and effective COVID-19 vaccines;

-- secure rapid access to these vaccines for Member States and their populations.
+- secures rapid access to these vaccines for Member States and their populations.

-This strategy reflects the global solidarity effort to ensure equitable access to an affordable vaccine as early as possible.
+This strategy reflects the global solidarity effort that is ensuring equitable access to affordable vaccines.